 - a.
-When a vacancy exists, any TPCH member may apply or nominate a replacement by submitting an online nomination application no less than two weeks (14 calendar days) in advance of the next scheduled board meeting committee meeting for which the person is applying. - b.
-The CoC Lead/Collaborative Applicant will send these nominations by email to Board members the appropriate committee chair and vice-chair along with the regular Board meeting announcement and will include a summary of the committee's current gaps in diversity in terms of race, ethnicity, cultural affiliation sexual orientation, sex, gender, gender identity, disabilities, lived expertise, and other relevant factors.
+When a vacancy exists, any TPCH member may apply by submitting an online application no less than two weeks (14 calendar days) in advance of the next scheduled committee meeting for which the person is applying. - b.
+The CoC Lead/Collaborative Applicant will send these by email to the appropriate committee chair and vice-chair along with a summary of the committee's current gaps in diversity in terms of race, ethnicity, cultural affiliation sexual orientation, sex, gender, gender identity, disabilities, lived expertise, and other relevant factors.
 The committees and CoC Board shall strive to fill vacancies with qualified individuals who enrich the diversity and expertise of the committee. - c.
-The CoC Board committee will vote as to whether to invite an application from the prospective nominate candidate.
-If the application is not approved, the candidate may apply for a different committee.
+The committee will vote as to whether to nominate candidate.
+If the application is not approved, the candidate may apply for a different committee. - d.
+If the application is approved, the Collaborative Applicant will forward the application and nomination to the CoC Board for review during the next scheduled Board meeting.
+These vacancies will be filled only to the end of the vacating committee member's term. - e.
+The Board will vote on whether to approve the candidate for the committee which the person applied for.
+If the nomination is not approved, the candidate may apply for a different committee, or the Board may recommend that the candidate apply for a different committee. - f.
+After completing that partial term, the newly elected committee member will be eligible to serve up to two consecutive terms of three years each.